rsravanam/pyln/README.md

 # Testing
-This repo is for testing the jenkins automatic build when push
+This repo is for testing the jenkins automatic build when push to github